alexk99/the_router/bras/bras_howto_eng.md

 	coa server set secret "secret"

 The source IP address must be assigned to TheRouter's interface which connects TheRouter to a RADIUS server.
-It is the v20 interface since it connects TheRouter to the linux host H4 where the RADIUS server is running.
+It is the v20 interface since it connects TheRouter to the Linux host H4 where the RADIUS server is running.

 	# link with local linux host
 	vif add name v20 port 0 type dot1q cvid 20
 	ip addr add 192.168.20.1/24 dev v20

-Ip address 192.168.20.1 is configured on the linux side of vlan 20.
+Ip address 192.168.20.1 is configured on the Linux side of vlan 20.

 	9: vlan20@eth1: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UP group default
 	    link/ether 90:e2:ba:4b:b3:17 brd ff:ff:ff:ff:ff:ff